harness/developer-hub/tutorials/ci-pipelines/test/ci-fastapi-test.md

 Upon pushing to `main` (either directly or by merging a PR), the trigger should start your pipeline within a few moments.
 While the build runs, you can view the logs and monitor build activity on the [Build details page](docs/continuous-integration/use-ci/viewing-builds).

-After the pytest step, if the step succeeded, you find logs indicating that the `output-test.xml` file was generated, and you can [view the test results](/docs/continuous-integration/use-ci/set-up-test-intelligence/viewing-tests) on the Tests tab.
+After the pytest step runs, you can find logs indicating that the `output-test.xml` file was generated, and you can [view the test results](/docs/continuous-integration/use-ci/set-up-test-intelligence/viewing-tests) on the Tests tab.

 ## Complete YAML examples